PeopleAdmin/tweemux/README.md

 ![tweemux: For Remote Pair Programming](img/tweemux.png)

-For Remote Pair Programming: A handy script to create-or-join a world-readable tmux session (smaller than wemux)
+For Remote Pair Programming: A handy script to create-or-join a world-readable tmux session

 One of the aims of this script is to be convenient.
 Another of its aims is to be transparent (read: loud) about what it's doing.
-None of the parts of this are inherently complicated, and any of them is prone to need additional debugging, so it's best that `tweemux`'s behavior is visible.
+None of the parts of this are inherently complicated, and we'd like to make sure you can wean yourself off of this if you ever want to.

 ## Problem

-Though tmux is an amazing tool, some of the parts of it are low-level.
-As you can see from the tmux portion of this script's source, there isn't much you have to do to get a shared session, but it's still more than you want you or your pair to think about when you're trying to work.
-The `wemux` script is similar to this, but I don't care for its complexity/optionality/config (and the thing that really bothers me is that it has a 'read-only' mode that only is read-only because of the command used to connect to the socket — the socket itself is still `chmod 777`, so you might as well be honest about the idea that the session could be connected by any user in writeable mode).
+Though tmux is an amazing tool, some of the setup for a shared session over the Internet can be tricky, at first.
+As you will see from the commands output of this script, it is not utterly difficult, but it's still usually more than you want you or your pair to think about when you're trying to work.

-Once you've solved the "shared tmux" problem, that's actually the easier part of it.
-This script goes a little further and helps with the user and SSH connection problems.
+## Guest Usage

+    gem install tweemux
+    tweemux at somehost.org
+    # or, specify a port:
+    tweemux at somehost.org 3322

+If all goes well, that's it!

+Now, time to roll up sleeves and get into the details of how to roll out a red carpet like this for one's pair.

 ## Host Usage